PerStirpes/design-assistant/README.md

 # Design assistant

-These is designs assistant and is useful for working on a user-facing project and you don't have a triad or designer?
+This is the design team's assistant and is useful for working on a user-facing project and when you don't have a triad or designer?

 The app is composed of two serverless functions command.js and interactive.js